Nemocas/AbstractAlgebra.jl/docs/src/euclidean_interface.md

 !!! note
-    For best compatibility with the internal assumptions made by AbstractAlgebra, the return is expected to be unit normalized in such a way that if the return is a unit, that unit should be one.
+    For best compatibility with the internal assumptions made by AbstractAlgebra, the return is expected to be unit-normalized in such a way that if the return is a unit, that unit should be one.

 ```julia